 Secondly, it need not mean quitting your job or losing your ability to earn.
 One major lesson of Covid is that many, if not most, jobs can now be performed remotely.
 So, for millions of us, switching from a traditional home to a motorhome can be achieved while maintaining a reasonable income.

 Thirdly, as technology advances, the concerns many share over losing contact with friends and family diminish rapidly.
 Living on the road these days does not mean being cut off – unless that is your choice.
 For most, it simply means a different type of contact and communication.
 Indeed, in an age when fewer of us live close to our parents or grown-up children, life in a motorhome can often mean greater ease of personal contact than the opposite.

 Many who embrace the motorhome life actually find their social circles broadening and improving.
 For those in middle age upwards, traditional life ‘indoors’ can be increasingly quiet as older socialising habits give way to home entertainment.
 By contrast, those in motorhomes inevitably meet more new neighbours and acquaintances.

-For millions, life on the road will continue to be a part-time passion, to be enjoyed in conjunction with a more conventional way of life.
+For millions, life on the open road will continue to be a part-time passion, to be enjoyed in conjunction with a more conventional way of life.
 Yet for those with the belief and desire, there is no reason why a dream of real freedom cannot become a reality.
 If you have a passion for seeing new places, meeting new people and waking to new horizons, it could just prove your best ever decision.